tribe-health/hockeypuck/configuration.md

 ### PostgreSQL

 PostgreSQL >= 9.4 is required for use with Hockeypuck, as the JSONB data type is used to store most of the public key material.
 Some fields are broken out into separate columns for indexing.
-For details, refer to the PostgreSQL backend package, [pghkp.v1](https://gopkg.in/hockeypuck/pghkp.v1).
+For details, refer to the PostgreSQL storage backend, [pghkp.v1](https://gopkg.in/hockeypuck/pghkp.v1).

 To use PostgreSQL:

 ```
 [hockeypuck.openpgp.db]
 driver="postgres-jsonb"
-dsn="database=hkp host=/var/run/postgresql port=5433 sslmode=disable"
+dsn="database=hkp host=/var/run/postgresql port=5432 sslmode=disable"
 ```

 See the [pq driver package documentation](https://godoc.org/github.com/lib/pq) for details on how to construct the connection string.

 ## Peering

 Hockeypuck supports the SKS reconciliation (recon) protocol.
-It can peer with other Hockeypuck or SKS instances.

 ### Local peer options